bitcko/yii2-bitcko-paypal-api/README.md

 ```
-3. Setup the extension configuration in config/web.php file for yii2 basic temp or config/main.php file for Yii2 advanced temp in components section:
+3. Configure the extension  in components section in web.php file exists in app config directory:

 ```php
 <?php